EDAO-Project/TableSearch/README.md

 We use the WikiTables provided in the

-The WikiTables corpus originates from the TabEL paper
+The WikiTables corpus originates from the semantic table search benchmark paper
 > Aristotelis Leventidis, Martin Pekár Christensen, Matteo Lissandrini, Laura Di Rocco, Katja Hose, and Renée J. Miller.
 2024.
 A Large Scale Test Corpus for Semantic Table Search.
 IIn Proceedings of the 47th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR '24).
 Association for Computing Machinery, New York, NY, USA, 1142–1151.

 1. Download the benchmark and unzip the corpus